kaiyingzhang/BigDataFinalProject/README.md

 First, install Google SDK, and set up the Google cloud project.
 Second, enable Google Cloud Vision API and YouTube Data API v3.
-Third, install MogoDB and import the data to database Last, import v.xiaocase project as a Mavn porject.
+Third, install MogoDB and import the data to database Last, import v.xiaocase project as a Maven porject.

 ## To use the Google API, you need to:
 1.Install the Google SDK, which connect your code to Google server.(https://cloud.google.com/sdk/)